unix4fun/ic/README.md

 [![Build Status](https://travis-ci.org/unix4fun/ic.svg?branch=master)](https://travis-ci.org/unix4fun/ic)

-# WORK IN PROGRESS
+## Pitch (it's A WORK IN PROGRESS)

+In these time of buzzwords and massive crypto marketing, everybody claim security, inviolability, super crypto guruness, etc.. etc.. we don't but we do try to provide a simple solution to our own humble needs, encrypt IRC chat that we use daily in a relatively safe and simple fashion.

-An attempt to provide a rather simple (to use and maintain) IRC encryption mechanism, but hopefully better than plaintext and current used ones.. with (hopefully) no "false" sense of security.
+This is an attempt to provide an (to use and maintain) IRC encryption mechanism with an irc client we like, hopefully better than plaintext and current used/existing ones..  with (hopefully) not too much "false" sense of security.

-It is inspired from previous/known/alternative projects that has been done by "pioneers" or e-settlers.. as well as in underground and take account that IRC have some *limitations*.
+It is inspired from previous/known/alternative projects that has been done by "pioneers"/"hackers" in underground and take account that IRC have some *limitations*.
+(understand don't yell : IT SUCKS!
+USE OTR! please read and think first)

-It's my first project in an inspiring and pragmatic new language : Go
+First project in an inspiring and pragmatic new language : Go

 ## This Package
 * the IC pipe/tool: 'ic'
-* client scripts (weechat)
+* client script (weechat)

 ## Goals